-Registration is now open for the 22nd annual Bay to Ocean Writers Conference, which features an exciting lineup of 30 different workshops and classes from accomplished authors, poets, film writers and other instructors.
+The 22nd annual Bay to Ocean Writers Conference featured an exciting lineup of 30 different workshops and classes from accomplished authors, poets, film writers and other instructors.

-The one-day event typically sells out early, so don't delay reserving your seat.
-The conference will take place on Saturday, March 9, 2019, at Chesapeake College on Maryland's Eastern Shore in Wye Mills, Md.
+The 2019 conference took place on Saturday, March 9, 2019, at Chesapeake College on Maryland's Eastern Shore in Wye Mills, Md.

 Sponsored by the nonprofit Eastern Shore Writers Association, BTO is dedicated to helping writers improve their craft by providing first-rate educational sessions and inspirational tips across a variety of writing genres.